nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 ### Pipeline Structure Configuration
 ![Pipeline Structure Configuration](img/dfp_pipeline_structure.png)

-The stages in both the Training and Inference pipelines can be mixed and matched with little impact​, i.e., the `MultiFileSource` can be configured to pull from S3 or from local files and can be replaced altogether with any other Morpheus input stage. similarly the S3 writer can be replaced with any Morpheus output stage.
-Regardless of the inputs & outputs the core pipeline should renmain unchanged.
+The stages in both the Training and Inference pipelines can be mixed and matched with little impact​, i.e., the `MultiFileSource` can be configured to pull from S3 or from local files and can be replaced altogether with any other Morpheus input stage.
+Similarly the S3 writer can be replaced with any Morpheus output stage.
+Regardless of the inputs & outputs the core pipeline should remain unchanged.
 While stages in the core of the pipeline (inside the blue areas in the above diagram) perform common actions that should be configured not exchanged.

 ### Morpheus Config